julienmuchinya/SWE-3313-fall-2025-team-11/technical-design/README.md

 ## Implementation Language
 Java
 - Mainly chosen since its known by all members of the team.
-- Java is also well supported, the IntelliJ IDE and the following framework
+- Java is also well supported, like with the IntelliJ IDE and the following framework

 HTML and CSS
 - Prolific language for web, we will be using it as well